 The Mazamas offers a variety of classes for all ability levels.
 Learn new skills in mountaineering, rock climbing, first aid, ski mountaineering, and more.

-At this time, the Lodge is continuing to accept online reservations for dates after 5/1/2020.
 Please email firstname.lastname@example.org if you have questions or concerns regarding your reservation.

 The Mazama Lodge is nestled in the woods at the base of Mt.
 Hood at appx.
 4,200 feet of elevation.
 This beautiful cabin in the woods is the Mazamas home on the mountain.
 We operate many classes and special events at our mountain location.